 The tool they’re using?
 Whop

-Whop removes many of the barriers students face starting a company on their own:
+Whop removes many of the barriers students face when starting a company on their own:

-• Access to capital and tech talent (Whop is free to get started and no-code)
+• No upfront cost or tech expertise required: Whop is free to get started and entirely no-code

 Universities teaching entrepreneurship with Whop